 Aims: The aim of this study is to demonstrate the non-inferiority of the BiOSS LIM C sirolimus-eluting cobalt-chromium bifurcation dedicated stent against the XIENCE stent regarding the patient-oriented composite endpoint (POCE) at 12 months among patients with left main coronary artery disease (LMCA).

-Methods and results: The POLBOS LM study is a single-arm prospective multi-centre study enrolling 260 patients (SYNTAX score ≤32) with pre-specified performance goal based on the results of the EXCEL trial with contemporary percutaneous coronary intervention (PCI) for LMCA disease.
-Patient enrollment will comply with objective inclusion criteria of diameter stenosis ≥50% in LMCA based on off-line quantitative coronary angiography (QCA) analyzed by an independent core laboratory using dedicated-bifurcation QCA software.
-The BiOSS LIM C is used for the treatment of LMCA disease with the specific technical classification for the BiOSS LIM (modified MADS classification) and the stent implantation is optimized by using pre-specified intravascular ultrasound criteria.
-Primary endpoint is POCE (a composite of all-cause death, stroke, any myocardial infarction, and any revascularization) at 12 months.
+Methods and results: The POLBOS LM study is a single-arm, prospective, multicentre study enrolling 260 patients (SYNTAX score ≤32) with a pre-specified performance goal based on the results of the EXCEL trial with contemporary percutaneous coronary intervention (PCI) for LMCA disease.
+Patient enrolment will comply with objective inclusion criteria of diameter stenosis ≥50% in the LMCA based on off-line quantitative coronary angiography (QCA) analysed by an independent core laboratory using dedicated bifurcation QCA software.
+The BiOSS LIM C is used for the treatment of LMCA disease with the same specific technical classification as for the BiOSS LIM (modified MADS classification) and the stent implantation is optimised by using pre-specified intravascular ultrasound criteria.
+The primary endpoint is POCE (a composite of all-cause death, stroke, any myocardial infarction, and any revascularisation) at 12 months.

 Conclusions: The POLBOS LM study will indicate the efficacy of the BiOSS LIM C stent with contemporary PCI for distal left main bifurcation lesions in comparison with the XIENCE stent from the recent EXCEL trial, as a performance index.